Discrimination on the Basis of Gender, Gender Identity or Transgender Status Handbook Statement: New York City, New York

 - In its Guidance, the Commission recommends adopting a policy of asking all employees about their gender pronoun preference so that no individual is singled out for that question.
 The agency also recommends modifying systems to allow all individuals to self-identify their names and genders, with options that are not limited to male and female.

-- According to the Guidance, covered entities must allow individuals to use single-sex facilities, such as bathrooms or locker rooms, and participate in single-sex programs consistent with their gender, regardless of their sex assigned at birth, appearance, anatomy, etc. For example, it is unlawful to prohibit a transgender woman from using the women's bathroom or to require that a transgender or gender non-conforming individual provide proof of their gender in order to access the appropriate single-sex program or facility.
-Employer and/or customer preference is not a permissible reason to deny access to a single-sex facility.
+- Covered entities must allow individuals to use single-gender facilities, such as bathrooms or locker rooms, and participate in single-gender programs consistent with their gender, regardless of their sex assigned at birth, appearance, anatomy, etc. For example, it is unlawful to prohibit a transgender woman from using the women's bathroom or to require that a transgender or gender non-conforming individual provide proof of their gender in order to access the appropriate single-gender program or facility.
+Employer and/or customer preference is not a permissible reason to deny access to a single-gender facility.

-- The Commission indicates that covered entities should post a sign on all single-sex facilities that states "Under New York City Law, all individuals have the right to use the single-sex facility consistent with their gender identity or expression."
+- The Commission indicates in its Guidance that covered entities should post a sign on all single-gender facilities that states "Under New York City Law, all individuals have the right to use the single-gender facility consistent with their gender identity or expression."

 - The Commission advises that entities with single-occupancy restrooms should make clear that they can be used by individuals of any gender.
 New York City's plumbing code also specifies that a single-occupant toilet room (i.e., one with no more than one water closet and no more than one urinal) must be made available for use by individuals of any sex.
 The plumbing code does not require any physical alteration of the single-occupant bathroom, except for the posting and maintenance of appropriate signage.

-- According to the Guidance, it is unlawful to require an individual to use a single-occupancy restroom or other facility.
+- It is also unlawful to require an individual to use a single-occupancy restroom or other facility.
 However, employers can accommodate requests to use single-occupancy restrooms and can provide single-occupancy restrooms and private space within multi-user facilities for anyone who has privacy concerns.
+It is not a defense to a charge of violating the NYCHRL that some people, such as customers or employees, may object to sharing a facility or participating in a program with a transgender, non-binary, or gender non-conforming person.

 - Employers cannot require individuals to conform to stereotypical gender norms, such as those related to behavior, clothing, hairstyles, activities, voice, mannerisms or body characteristics.
 For example, an employer cannot enforce a policy prohibiting only men from wearing jewelry or make-up at work.

-- According to the Guidance, employers cannot require dress codes, uniforms, grooming standards or appearance standards that impose different requirements based upon sex or gender.
-The Commission notes that this standard differs from federal law, which allows such distinctions unless they impose an undue burden.
+- Employers cannot require dress codes, uniforms, grooming standards or appearance standards that impose different requirements based upon sex or gender (even for reasons related to customer preference).
+While employers can provide different uniform options that are traditionally associated with men or women, it is unlawful to require an employee to wear one style instead of the other.
+The Commission notes in its Guidance that this standard differs from federal law, which allows such distinctions unless they impose an undue burden.
 Under the NYCHRL, any differentiation is unlawful even if it does not impose such a burden.

 - Companies must handle requests for accommodation in a non-discriminatory manner.
 For example, a leave request for medical or health care needs related to an individual's gender identity should be treated in the same manner as requests related to other medical concerns.